FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/declarative_thinking_and_programming.md

 exactly what the fifth line does.
 Here, an upper search boundary is defined and the recursion step itself.
 Since we start with the factor candidate $3$ (as in line 3), the recursion iterates over all odd numbers up to $\sqrt{X}$.
 Easy, right?

 Let's denote each field in our table with a coordinate where rows are A to F and columns 0 to 5 for easier reference.
-Since each field holds a digit but our rules are defined for numbers we have to map digits to numbers.
-That can be done easily in PyDatalog with:
+Since each field holds a digit but our rules and many constraints of the riddle are defined for numbers we have to map digits to the corresponding number.
+This can be done easily in PyDatalog with:
 ```python
 num[A, B] = 10*A + B
 num[A, B, C] = 10*num[A, B] + C